OFFICIAL SITE for LIVE MUSIC & EVENTS during the 4th ANNUAL LATIN MUSIC MONTH

 Please use #latinmusicmonth and tag @latinmusicmonth to support during September.

-Click on the email and send us submissions to list on the calendar so WE can support one another.
+Click here to send us submissions to list on the calendar so WE can support one another.

 In 1972 Doo Wop and Rock & Roll promoter Richard Nader produced the "First Latin Annual Festival" at Madison Square Garden in New York City.